 - Move Speed

-- How fast you worker will travel to places.
+- How fast you worker will travel.

-Every city should have a NPC dedicated for “Work Commissioning.
-You can find the closest work commissioner by pressing the magnifying glass located on the top left of the screen.
+Every city and some towns should have a “Worker” NPC where you can go to hire new workers.
+You can find the closest Work Supervisor NPC by pressing the magnifying glass located next to your mini-map in the top left corner of your screen.

 Once you find the NPC, talk to him and there should be an option to contract workers.
-It has a picture of a red shopping cart on it.

 Before you can get your worker to work you need to find something for it to do.
 Once you have identified a resource you want to work on you have to connect it to the town.
 To do this you have to link the node with the resource to the town node.
 For information on nodes click here.